-Josh White, Neighborhood Services Supervisor, reported the numerous violations of city code existing on the secondary structure on the property which are documented on the Property Maintenance Evaluation Sheet.
+Josh White, Neighborhood Services Supervisor, reported the numerous violations o city code existing on the secondary structure on the property which are documented on the Property Maintenance Evaluation Sheet.
 White presented photographs of the property.
 Utilities have been inactive since 2023.
-Public hearing was opened and closed with no comments.